lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>More topics</h4>

-For further details about the clauses used by a *cast expression*, refer to the following topics:
+For more information about the clauses that are used by a *cast expression*, see the following topics:
 * [dataType](#dataType)
 * [expression](#expression)
 * [identifier](#identifier)